Dcode36/Dcode36/README.md

 # 💫 About Me:
-I'm currently working as a UI software Developer and third year computer <br>science student at Sanjay Ghodawat University also im full-stack developer and freelancer and web designer
+I'm currently working as UI software Develoeper and thrid year computer <br>science student at sanjay ghodawat university also im fullstack developer and freelancer and web desinger

 ## 🌐 Socials: